Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Detailed Experimental Results and Supplementary Analysis

-\textbf{Hyperparameters.} Table~\ref{tab: hyper} presents the ablation results of the hyperparameters $\alpha$ and $\beta$, which respectively control the trade-offs between exploration–exploitation and clean–robust performance.
+Table~\ref{tab: hyper} presents the ablation results of the hyperparameters $\alpha$ and $\beta$, which respectively control the trade-offs between exploration–exploitation and clean–robust performance.
 When varying $\alpha$ under a fixed $\beta=\tfrac{8}{9}$, we observe that moderate values (around $\alpha=5$--$10$) consistently yield a good balance between clean and robust accuracy across datasets.
 Smaller $\alpha$ leads to underexploitation, limiting the improvement of robustness, whereas excessively large $\alpha$ overemphasizes exploitation and harms clean accuracy and robustness due to unstable parameter updates.
 In contrast, adjusting $\beta$ while fixing $\alpha=10$ reveals that increasing $\beta$ gradually shifts the model’s focus toward robustness, improving average robust accuracy but with sacrifices in clean performance.

 This trend is more evident on CIFAR-10, where robustness gains saturate beyond $\beta=\tfrac{8}{9}$, suggesting that too strong a robustness constraint reduces optimization flexibility.
 However, different dataset tasks exhibit distinct preferences for the hyperparameters.
 For instance, CIFAR-10 favors larger values of $\alpha$ (around 10–20), while CIFAR-100 and SVHN achieve better performance when $\alpha$ is set between 5 and 10.
 A value of $\beta = \frac{8}{9}$ provides a good balance between clean accuracy and robustness for CIFAR-10 and CIFAR-100, whereas for SVHN, clean accuracy saturates more easily, and using a larger $\beta$ can further enhance robustness with relatively minor impact on clean accuracy.
 Across all datasets, the best configurations emerge when $\alpha$ and $\beta$ are jointly balanced, supporting our design intuition that moderate exploration and a proportional robustness weighting lead to stable and well-generalized models.